Cheryl Johnson: Clerk of the U.S. House of Representatives

-On January 3, 2023, Johnson presided over the first session of the 118th United States Congress until January 7, 2023, making her the first African American woman and person of color to wield the gavel for the U.S. House of Representatives.
-After fourteen failed attempts to elect a Speaker, her presiding role ended after Representative Kevin McCarthy was elected the 55th Speaker of the House in the 15th ballot.
+On January 3, 2023, pursuant to her duties as clerk, Johnson presided over the first session of the 118th United States Congress until January 7, 2023, making her the first African American woman and person of color to wield the gavel for the U.S. House of Representatives.
+After fourteen failed attempts by the House to elect a Speaker, her presiding role concluded when Representative Kevin McCarthy was elected the 55th Speaker of the House in the 15th ballot.

 Johnson also served as Clerk during the 116th United States Congress (2019–2021) and 117th United States Congress (2021–2023).
-She was most recently selected to serve as Clerk during the 118th United States Congress (since 2023).
+After her presiding role, she was renominated, this time, by McCarthy, to remain Clerk during the 118th United States Congress.
+In June 2023, she addressed the House to announce her resignation effective June 30, 2023, receiving a standing ovation from the representatives.
+She was succeeded by her deputy clerk, Kevin McCumber.

+Board of the Office of Congressional Conduct

+On June 23, 2025, Johnson was appointed to the Board of the Office of Congressional Conduct (OCC) Aafter being nominated by House Democratic Leader Hakeem Jeffries, after consultation with Speaker of the House, Mike Johnson.
+The OCC is in charge of investigating any alleged violation of a "law, rule, regulation, or other standard of conduct" committed by a "Member, officer, or employee of the House".
+The OCC Board decides, after an OCC preliminary investigation and second-phase review, recommend to the House Committee on Ethics if further investigation is warranted or to dismiss the complaint.

 Personal life

 Johnson lives in Chevy Chase, Maryland, with her husband, Clarence Ellison, and their son.

 She is a member of the District of Columbia and the Louisiana bars.
 She serves on the board of the Nineteenth Street Baptist Church and the Faith and Politics Institute.